Dark Texas Skies

 Pictures are short time exposures in late May at 2:00 a.m.

-Dark Texas Skies introduces cosmic adventurers to the stars with two large observatory grade reflector telescopes.
+Dark Texas Skies introduces cosmic adventurers to the stars with two large observatory grade reflector telescopes and a 10 inch reflector telescope for children.
 Oberwerk BT-100XL-ED binoculars are also used to view larger celestial objects.
 Whether you are a seasoned astronomer or a newcomer, you will enjoy using our equipment.

 Dark Texas Skies is located at the Marathon Motel & RV Park in Marathon, TX.
 This establishment has been featured on Texas Country Reporter and in magazine & newspaper articles because of its many amenities and its stunning nighttime canopy of stars.